 Discourses of degrowth: New value systems for global environmental governance?

 The way the politics of global environmental degradation is studied faces an epistemological challenge with its focus on global governance as the appropriate site for change.
-Governance research has been driven by the assumption that if research generates convincing evidence, analyzes, shows linkages and suggests effective solutions, then that will result in normative changes as we expect actors to change their behavior in the face of the appropriate evidence (see e.g. Biermann et al., 2012).
-It has become clear in the past 20 years that this linkage is not as easy as that.
+Governance research has been driven by the assumption that if research generates convincing evidence, shows linkages and suggests effective solutions, then that will result in normative changes as we expect actors to change their behavior in the face of the appropriate evidence (see e.g. Biermann et al., 2012).
+It has become clear in the past 20 years that these assumptions are flawed.
 Part of the reasons why this has not happened is that actors operate within systemic constraints that cannot easily be overcome even in the face of incontrovertible evidence.
 Thus one of the biggest challenges for researchers of global environmental politics is how to crack those systemic constraints.
 We define systemic constraints as the capitalist/free market economy with its engrained power relations, political institutions that are driven by interest group politics and political compromise and social norms that put wealth and the associated growth economy before well-being for people and planet.
 While there is of course a long history of theory and social movements seeking to transform capitalist modernity, we are looking for signs of value shifts in both institutions and wider society, and believe degrowth is worth investigating in this regard, and bringing into the discussions on global environmental politics.

 The bulk of the academic literature emanating from the field of global environmental politics focuses on institutional and governance frameworks as the solution to global environmental problems rather than on the systemic constraints that limit the potential effectiveness of governance efforts (for example Young, King and Schroeder, 2008).
 Part of the problem with institutional frameworks to reform global environmental governance is insufficient attention paid to deeper structural challenges.
 While not wanting to reject reformist strategies altogether, we seek to intervene in these debates drawing on degrowth understood as a broad, interdisciplinary set of discourses and practices focused on disparate power relations that looks into the root causes and obstacles to current ecological and social unsustainability and seek a radical reorganization of society and economy.
 In this instance we focus on the discourse and practices that fall broadly into the area of degrowth as used in critical ecological economics and political ecology discourses.
 While degrowth is firmly based in the critical political economy sphere, in our opinion it offers the best insights into challenging systemic constraints and a basis from which to approach a discussion of normative change.
 Degrowth is a concept that is concrete enough to be conceptualized as a policy tool and it goes to the heart of the dichotomy between environment and economy.
 This approach reflects our wider understanding of social change as not relying on a rigid dichotomy between reform and revolution, but rather seeing the possibility and necessity of transformation occurring in multiple avenues that may include normative changes that impact on dominant institutions as well as wider society (for example Ford and Kuetting 2017).

 This paper discusses the challenges of the global environmental crisis and engages with the predominant discourse that solutions to global crises lie in successful global governance.
 It argues that the structural constraints hindering an effective global environmental politics are situated in the economic sphere and a commitment to a growth economy.
-Drawing on political ecology and degrowth discourses, suggestions for an alternative world view of environmental political economy are presented.
+Drawing on political ecology and degrowth discourses, suggestions for an alternative world view of global political ecology are presented.